CampagneLaboratory/goby/cpp/README.txt

       #
       # for root or cygwin, don't use the --prefix option
       #
-      ./autogen.sh --prefix=${LOCAL_LIB}
+      ./autogen.sh
       #
-      # The Goby autogen.sh script runs configure, so it is not
-      # necessary to run configure again, but this is the command
-      # you would use.
-For root or cygwin, don't use the
+      # For root or cygwin, don't use the --prefix option.
-      # --prefix option.
       #
       ./configure --prefix=${LOCAL_LIB}
       make
       make install